partydrone/interview_project/README.md

 # README

+2022-03-28: We just made a big change to this project in order to start supporting a new frontend interview track.
+The project now uses Rails 7 + SQLite instead of Rails 6 + PostgreSQL.

+If you've already set things up with Rails 6 + PostgreSQL, no need to make any changes.
+Just wanted to call this out in case you see a mismatch between your local copy and this repo on GitHub.

 ## Goal

 This goal of this interview is to learn more about what it would be like to work together, especially:

 - How you break down complex problems
 - Your knowledge of web applications in general and Ruby on Rails in particular
-- What it's like to pair program with you for a couple hours, which is something we do relatively often as a team
+- What it's like to pair program with you for a couple of hours, which is something we do relatively often as a team

+We are excited to work with folks transitioning from other stacks, but we'll be working on a Rails-based project for this interview.
+If you are more familiar with another stack, we will help you translate the idioms and concepts during the interview. :)

 ## How to prepare

-- Read the sections below and take a glance at the data model
+- Read the sections below and take a glance at the models, views, and controllers
-- Make sure you can run the applications and test suite of this project (PostgreSQL is required)
+- Make sure you can run the application and test suite of this project

 If you have worked with Ruby on Rails recently, you shouldn't need to spend more than 15-20 minutes to prepare for the interview.

 ## Running the project

-1. Make sure PostgreSQL is installed on your machine
-   - See `config/database.yml` for the default values and override if needed
-2. Run `bundle install` to install gem dependencies
+1. Run `bundle install` to install gem dependencies
-3. Run `rails db:setup` to create the dev/test databases and load the schema
+2. Run `rails db:setup` to create the dev/test databases, load the schema, and create some seed records
-4. Run `rails server`
+3. Run `bin/dev`
-5. Visit `localhost:3000` and ensure that you see the "You're on Rails!" page
+4. Visit `localhost:3000` and ensure that you see the "You're on Rails!" page

 ## Overview

-We'll spend the first few minutes of the interview answering any questions you might have about the data model.
+We'll spend the first few minutes of the interview answering any questions you might have about the project.
 After that we are going to go over the specific requirements for the interview problem.

-Be ready to alter or extend the data model below.
+For our backend-leaning interview, be ready to extend the data model below to support a new feature.

+For our frontend-leaning interview, be ready to evolve the design of a page and add some new functionality to it.

+Note that this is a Rails 7 project, which means it uses `importmap` and `hotwire` (Turbo, Stimulus, etc) by default.
+We don't expect you to have any specific knowledge of these technologies, but they are available if you would like to use them for anything.

 ## The data model